elos/documentation/guide/2 - Data Model.md

  * The 'ID' Distinction: We must be able to identify and retrieve different instances of the same model kind, we will do so with a unique independently assigned identifier

 We define *I* to be the set of all ids in the system.
 As with *K*, *I* ⊂ *Strings*. *I* is definitely countable, in fact its cardinality is the number of records in the system.
+It can also be seen that *I* is countable because it is a subset of *Strings*.

 #### Definition